-On June 19, 2017, the Company's wholly-owned subsidiary, Martin-Ray, entered into a lease agreement, pursuant to which it leases 10,000 square feet of warehouse and office space from an affiliate of Jim Hohnstein, President of Martin-Ray, and Bill Mann, a Vice President of Martin-Ray.
-Under the lease, monthly base rental payments are \$6,000 during the initial term of the lease.
+On June 19, 2017, the Company's wholly-owned subsidiary, Martin-Ray, entered into a lease agreement pursuant to which it leases 10,000 square feet of warehouse and office space from an affiliate of Jim Hohnstein, President of Martin-Ray, and Bill Mann, a Vice President of Martin-Ray.
+Monthly base rental payments are \$6,000 during the initial term of the lease.
 In addition to base rent, Martin-Ray is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of three years and provides for two successive three-year renewal terms at the option of Martin-Ray.
-Payments under this lease totaled approximately \$36,000 during the six months ended December 31, 2017.
+Payments under this lease totaled approximately \$54,000 during the nine months ended March 31, 2018.

-On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State, entered into lease agreements, pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
-Under the leases, monthly base rental payments total \$21,000 during the initial terms of the leases.
+On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State, entered into lease agreements pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
+Monthly base rental payments total \$21,000 during the initial terms of the leases.
 In addition to base rent, Tri-State is responsible under the leases for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of Tri-State.
-Payments under these leases totaled approximately \$42,000 during the six months ended December 31, 2017.
+Payments under these leases totaled approximately \$105,000 during the nine months ended March 31, 2018.